Zongru-Li/Deep-Learning-for-Molecular-Property-Prediction-in-the-Foundation-Model-Era/README.md

 - Pre-training molecular graph representation with 3d geometry
 - Graph-BERT and language model-based framework for protein--protein interaction identification
-- Holo-Mol: An explainable hybrid deep learning framework for pr...d on holographic fused molecular representations
+- Holo-Mol: An explainable hybrid deep learning framework for predicting reactivity of hydroxyl radical to water contaminants based on holographic fused molecular representations
 - GraSeq: graph and sequence fusion learning for molecular property prediction

 ------